Check out this great article from the Christian Science Monitor:

 “Everybody understands peacemaking,” says Judy Cheng-Hopkins, the UN assistant secretary-general for peacebuilding.
 “And in a way we also understanding peacekeeping….
 Peacebuilding goes beyond either [of these].”

 Peacebuilding is about what comes next – the slow and thankless slog of building a country back up.
 For generations, that job has been piecemeal: a little emergency aid here, some development projects there.
 But those professionals are trained differently, rarely coordinate, and are sometimes outright antagonistic.
 Their projects, meanwhile, are not overtly about peace.
 Aid is about relief; development is about economic growth.
 But post-conflict states also have a host of other needs.

-Another reason I like this concept is because it is applicable on a much smaller scale to state and local conflict all the way down to families, the workplace and neighbor to neighbor conflict.
-In these situations peacemaking is key but I also think sometimes peacemaking can be better achieved through concentrated focus on peacebuilding in restoring communication and rebuilding relationships.
-Working at the ground level and providing people avenues to be heard, establishing appropriate boundaries, encouraging dialogue and giving people educational opportunities to enhance problem solving skills helps take people out of themselves and shows them a bigger picture to be a part of which goes a long way in solidifying relationships both big and small.
+Another reason I like this concept is that it is applicable on a much smaller scale to state and local conflict all the way down to families, the workplace, and neighbor to neighbor conflict.
+In these situations peacemaking is key but I also think sometimes peacemaking can be better achieved through a concentrated focus on peacebuilding in restoring communication and rebuilding relationships.
+Working at the ground level and providing people avenues to be heard, establishing appropriate boundaries, encouraging dialogue, and giving people educational opportunities to enhance problem-solving skills helps take people out of themselves and shows them a bigger picture to be a part of which goes a long way in solidifying relationships both big and small.

 Read the full article at ADRhub.com – a great site for all mediators – and thank you so much for bringing this article to my attention.